fees & faqs

 What are your office hours?

-By appointment: Monday–Friday, 9 AM–5 PM.
-Some clinicians offer 8–9 AM or 5–8 PM sessions, based on availability.
+By appointment only, Monday–Friday, 9 AM–5 PM.
+Some clinicians offer early morning or evening appointments based on availability.

-Inclement weather: We follow Portland Public Schools closures for in-person sessions, but telehealth remains available.
+Inclement weather: We follow Portland Public Schools closures for in-person sessions; telehealth remains available.

 Federal holidays: Physical offices are closed; some telehealth sessions may still be available.